pac4j/pac4j/documentation/docs/authenticators/ldap.md

 The attributes of the user profile can be managed in the LDAP in two ways:

-- either each attribute is explicitly mapped in a specific LDAP attribute and all these attributes are defined as a list of names separated by commas via the `setAttributes` method (it's the legacy mode already existing in version 1.9)
+- either each attribute is explicitly mapped in a specific LDAP attribute and all these attributes are defined as a list of names separated by commas via the `setAttributes` method (it's the legacy mode existing since version 1.9)
 - or the whole user profile is serialized and saved in the `serializedprofile` LDAP attribute.